What Happens When You Pull A Muscle?

 If you’re someone who is prone to pulling muscles, or if you’ve recently gotten a nastier strain than you’re used to, you’ll want to know what you can do to feel better.

-Luckily, there are a lot of methods for helping you recover from a pulled muscle.
+Luckily, there are a lot of physical therapy pain management methods to help you recover from a pulled muscle.

 From heat therapy to medication to physical therapy, let’s talk about what you can do.